 There is no cost associated with receiving a paws4people Assistance Dog or Facility Dog.
 Each Client or Handler agrees to participate in a Pay-It-Forward Campaign to educate and raise awareness in their community about the role of their Assistance Dog or Facility Dog in their life.
 The Client or Handler may choose, but is not required, to hold awareness and/or fundraising events or solicit donations to offset the cost to paws4people for training the Dog.
 No minimum donation level is required, and donation status does not affect graduation date of the Dog.
-We do not believe in charging our Direct Clients or Direct Handlers for placement of Dogs, but do believe in the “sweat equity” model, which is achieved through education and public awareness.
+We do not believe in charging our Clients or Handlers for placement of Dogs, but do believe in the "sweat equity" model, which is achieved through education and public awareness.
 After placement, Clients and Handlers are financially responsible for the care and well-being of their Dogs (veterinary care, training equipment, food, creature comforts, etc.)

 Please see our Pay-It-Forward section below for more information.

 Assistance Dogs and Facility Dogs are acquired from the paws4people Breeding Program.
 A custom blood-line breeding program specifically developed to produce Dogs with the personality, temperament, and disposition suitable for Assistance Dog and Facility Dog work, a specially chosen breeder (either via donation or purchase) whose blood-lines and pedigrees have been carefully researched to produce Dogs with the required personality, temperament, disposition, and conformation suitable for Assistance Dog and Facility Dog work, or, the Shelter/Rescue Program.
 To find out about the great breeders with which we work, please see our breeding program page.

 What breeds of Dogs does paws4people use?